Solar Integrated Roofing Corp. Provides Corporate And Operational Update

 (MENAFN- GlobeNewsWire - Nasdaq) HENDERSON, Nev., Feb.
-09, 2024 (GLOBE NEWSWIRE) -- Solar Integrated Roofing Corp.
-(OTC: SIRC) (“SIRC” or“the Company”), an integrated, single-source solutions provider of solar power, roofing and EV charging systems announces the addition of two new Board Observers.
+15, 2024 (GLOBE NEWSWIRE) -- Solar Integrated Roofing Corp.
+(OTC: SIRCD) (“SIRC” or“the Company”), an integrated, single-source solutions provider of solar power, roofing and EV charging systems provides updates on the MCA Loans and diversification of sales strategies.

-In an effort to ensure stronger outside shareholder representation on the SIRC Board of Directors, Mr. Robert Yarhi and Mr. Philippe Gastone have agreed to serve as Board Observers.
-Mr. Yarhi spent several days visiting the SIRC family of companies and their employees to learn more about the companies and strategies for growth.
-Mr. Gastone has spent numerous hours discussing the business challenges with CEO, Brad Rinehart.
-These in-depth discussions and visits provide the perfect segue to serving as Board Observers.
+Legacy MCA loans have burdened our operating cash flow since the executive leadership change in June 2023.
+SIRC was able to retire the last two remaining legacy MCA loans this week.“Retiring these legacy loans is a great relief and we are happy to have one more challenge behind us,” says Brad Rinehart, CEO.

-Philippe Gastone has broad experience in Corporate Strategy, Mergers & Acquisitions and Corporate Development.
-He has acquired strong cross-continent and cross-border experience in Europe, USA, South and Central America.
-He has led corporate development initiatives, acquisitions, and divestitures in multiple industries while working in large corporations, strategy consulting and Investment Banking.
-He advised and managed growth strategies and transactions for more than twenty years from strategic analysis through execution, negotiating and closing as well as on post-merger integration issues.
+“By keeping our focus on reducing operational costs and diversifying our offerings, we are starting to see the benefits,” adds Rinehart.
+Previously, SIRC focused primarily on residential solar which was extremely limiting and highly competitive.
+This approach also contributed to much of the decline when coupled with the California solar rebate changes.
+Being selective in the residential solar projects we take on, coupled with our growth in other areas, should help SIRC move past the current issues with residential solar profitability in the southern California market.
+We continue to grow a diversified project pipeline.

 About Solar Integrated Roofing Corp.